nicrizzo/LightEditor/README.md

 #LightEditor
- A rich text editor for iPad
+ A rich text editor for iOS (iPad, iPhone and iPod Touch)

 ##License
 BSD license